Board of Directors

 Julia lives in Chilliwack with her partner and their cat.
 She likes to spend time on local accessible trails and writing poetry and short stories.

-Jake was elected to the DABC Board in October 2020 .
-He has been an advocate for people with disabilities for over fifteen years and has a lived experience with a disability (specifically autism).
-He works as an accessibility consultant, motivational speaker, actor, acting instructor and has his professional designation as a Canadian Certified Inclusion Professional (CCIP).
-Additionally, he serves as Board President of Low Entropy Foundation and Harmony Movement.
-He is a former Board President of Kickstart Disability Arts and Culture, past member and chair of TransLink’s Access Transit Users’ Advisory Committee, and sat on the City of Burnaby Access Advisory Committee from 2010-2016.
-Since 2017, Jake has been a guest lecturer and ASD advisor for Capilano University’s Applied Behaviour Analysis-Autism Program Department.
+Jake was elected to the DABC Board in October 2020.
+He has been an advocate for people with disabilities for over fifteen years and has a lived experience with a disability (specifically autism, with co-occuring mental health challenges.)
+He works as a non-profit governance expert, accessibility consultant, motivational speaker, licensed BC Security Worker and he holds his professional designation as a Canadian Certified Inclusion Professional (CCIP) from the Canadian Centre for Diversity and Inclusion.
+Jake also currently serves as a Council Member on the BC Arts Council, a Board Member of Realwheels Theatre, a Resident Representative on the City of Burnaby Access Advisory Committee and as a member of Destination BC’s Accessibility & Inclusion Committee.
+He is a Past President of Kickstart Disability Arts & Culture and Low Entropy Foundation, as well as being a past member and chair of TransLink’s Access Transit Users’ Advisory Committee.
+Jake has been a guest lecturer and departmental advisor for Capilano University’s Applied Behaviour Analysis-Autism Program since 2017.

 Elizabeth Lalonde, blind since birth, is a single mother of two teenaged sons.
 She has served on the Board of DABC for six years.